-- For students in the conservatorship (custody) of the state, - o An activity required under a court-ordered service plan; or - o Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- For students in the conservatorship (custody) of the state, - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.

 As listed in Section I at Children of Military Families, absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
-Please see page 13 for that section.